Cassandra Parent

 Previously, I have worked with Prof. Suchi Saria at Johns Hopkins University on analyzing provider factors that increased interaction with a machine learning sepsis decision support tool.
 I have also worked as an intern at Bayesian Health which spun out of the lab’s research.

-I have also served as a research assistant at Johns Hopkins School of Medicine where I focused on using data-driven approaches to decrease healthcare disparities in underserved Latino populations.
+My other work includes serving as a research assistant at Johns Hopkins School of Medicine where I focused on using data-driven approaches to decrease healthcare disparities in underserved Latino populations.
 I also led my undergraduate captsone project team in developing a novel internal hemorrhage diagnostic tool for prehospital settings.
 We raised over $75,000 in student grants, have presented our work at the Military Health Science and Research Symposium, and received a patent for the device.

 Please feel free to contact me with any questions!